gillesdemey/demey.io/src/pages/jest-api-snaphots/index.md

 ---
 title: Bulletproof REST APIs  —  with Jest Snapshots
 date: "2018-02-19T23:00:00.000Z"
+teaser: "How to automatically test your REST API, so you can avoid nasty surprises by accidentally breaking your interface 😱."
 ---

 Accidentally breaking your REST API is the worst possible outcome when refactoring your application.